SoWhitIs/UFOs/README.md

     Periodically, refreshing of the webpage would be welcoming _“sight”_  for a visitor.

-    Yes, the content sparks a great interest in and of itself, yet how it is presented is how we keep engagement.
+   Yes, the content fuels great interest in and of itself, yet how it is _"offered"_ drives engagement.

     Changing or rearranging the scheme of the webpage from refreshing background images, color combinations, to frequent updates content i.e., articles and/or how data records are displayed can offer a memorable experience that people with continually gravitate to!